• Skip to primary navigation

 Ingredients

-Cream cheese: I like to use reduced-fat cream cheese, but you can absolutely use full-fat if you'd like.
+• Cream cheese: I like to use neufchatel cream cheese (reduced-fat cream cheese), but you can use regular cream cheese if you'd like.

 Instructions

-Let cool for 10 minutes, then invert onto a plate.
-You can dust it with a powdered sweetener to make it look pretty.
+You can dust the cake with a powdered sweetener to make it look pretty.

 After adding the egg to the batter, you'll need to be patient.
 Keep mixing until the mixture is completely smooth and free of lumps.
 It will take a couple of minutes, so just keep going!